 A: School billings that have not been paid by the end of the month (even if paid before the next month’s reconciliation).
 Example, It is July 15 and you are preparing the Insolvency Report as of June 30.
 There is a billing for yearbooks that was due June 30, but was paid not until between July 5.
 This billing would be listed as an unpaid bill.
 Instructions for this calculation are in the Accounting Procedures Manual (APM), Section 5.2 Financial Reporting Requirements.

 Q: What can PY Carryover be used for?

-A: Prior Year Carryover can be used to offset negatives in the unrestricted area only.
+A: Prior Year Carryover can be used to offset fund account deficits in the unrestricted area only.

 Q: How often should schools prepare financial reports?